 - references to "we," "our," "us," "the Company" and "Vringo" refer to Vringo, Inc. and its subsidiary; - references to "Bridge Notes" refer to the \$3.0 million shares of 5% subordinated convertible promissory notes issued to accredited investors in a private placement consummated on December 29, 2009.
-Upon consummation of this offering, the Bridge Notes will automatically convert into one share of common stock and two warrants at a conversion price equal to the lesser of (i) \$3.75 and (ii) 75% of the offering price of the units in this offering; - references to "Bridge Financing" refer to the sale of the Bridge Notes; and - references to "Special Bridge Warrants" refer to the additional 795,200 warrants issued to the investors in the Bridge Financing, which are exercisable at \$2.75 per share.
+Upon consummation of this offering, the Bridge Notes will automatically convert into one share of common stock and two warrants at a conversion price equal to \$3.45; - · references to "Bridge Financing" refer to the sale of the Bridge Notes; and - references to "Special Bridge Warrants" refer to the additional 864,332 warrants issued to the investors in the Bridge Financing, which are exercisable at \$2.75 per share.